 David has spent over 13 years working in a number of senior positions within venture capital and private equity.

-Most recently David was one of the founding members of the £480m private equity portfolio manager, Caird Capital, where he had direct responsibility for the investment management and divestment strategy for a portfolio of investments.
+David was previously one of the founding members of the £480m private equity portfolio manager, Caird Capital, where he had direct responsibility for the investment management and divestment strategy for a portfolio of investments.
 Prior to Caird, David worked as a senior member of Bank of Scotland’s Integrated Finance Team (BoSIF) and also as an Investment Director with Botts & Company.
 Through the course of his roles at Caird, BoSIF and Botts, David had direct responsibility for the origination, execution, investment management and/or divestment of 18 mid-market investments.
 Prior to his work as an investor David spent 5 years as a corporate finance adviser focused on the UK SME market.
 David is a qualified CA with very strong analytical skills and direct experience of representing investors at numerous investee company Boards.
 David also has direct executive and non-executive director experience with a portfolio of UK SMEs.

 Andrew has more than 10 years experience in the finance and investment industry.

-He began his career in the London M&A team at Société Generale.
-Focusing on the energy, transportation and infrastructure sectors, Andrew built valuable relationships with key industry players across Europe.
+Andrew began his career in the London M&A team at Société Generale.
+Focusing on the energy, transportation and infrastructure sectors, he built valuable relationships with key industry players across Europe.
 In addition, Andrew gained valuable experience in the debt markets whilst in New York, where he was part of a leverage finance team working with US based private equity clients financing mid-market deals.
 In 2010, Andrew left Société Generale to join the leading energy and utilities advisory team at UBS.
 Whilst there, he provided strategy advice to major UK and European utilities.
 In 2011 Andrew left UBS to take on a role with Foresight, a leading private equity and venture capital manager focusing on SMEs.
 Capitalising on his strategic advisory, M&A and financing skills Andrew has successfully led several UK SME deals in a number of sectors, including plastic recycling and solar generation.